Osage Nation: Civil War and Indian wars

 White squatters continued to be a frequent problem for the Osage, but they recovered from population losses, regaining a total of 5,000 citizens by 1850.
 The Kansas–Nebraska Act resulted in numerous settlers arriving in Kansas Territory; both abolitionists and pro-slavery groups were represented among those trying to establish residency in order to vote on whether the territory should permit slavery.
 The Osage lands became overrun with European-American settlers.
 In 1855, the Osage suffered another epidemic of smallpox, because a generation had grown up without getting vaccinated.

+Osage Attendees at the Fort Smith conference in 1865, including Big Hill Joe (center) wearing a bear claw necklace and Black Dog II, far left.

 During Bleeding Kansas and later the American Civil War the Osage largely stayed neutral, but both sides successfully recruited Osage fighters to their side.
 John Allen Mathews, an American who married an Osage woman, advocated for the tribe to side with the Confederate States of America.
 The tribe signed a treaty with the CSA in October 1861.
 The Jesuit priest Father Schoenmakers recruited Osage fighters for the Union Army.

 They struggled simply to survive through famine and the war.
 During the war, many Caddoan and Creek refugees from Indian Territory came to Osage country in Kansas, further straining their resources.
 Although the Osage favored the Union by a five to one ratio, they made a treaty with the Confederacy to try to buy some peace.
 Roughly 200 Osage men were recruited into the Confederate army and formed the Osage Battalion, serving under Cherokee Confederate General Stand Watie.

-Following the American Civil War and victory of the Union, the Drum Creek Treaty was passed by Congress on July 15, 1870, and ratified by the Osage at a meeting in Montgomery County, Kansas, on September 10, 1870.
-It provided that the remainder of Osage land in Kansas be sold, and the proceeds used to relocate the tribe to Indian Territory in the Cherokee Outlet.
-By delaying agreement with removal, the Osage benefited by a change in administration.
-They sold their lands to the "peace" administration of President Ulysses S. Grant, for which they received more money: $1.25 an acre rather than the 19 cents previously offered to them by the U.S.
+The Confederacy had considerable difficulty obtaining any significant support from the Indians in Kansas and basically gave up after several attempts at recruitment.

+Fearing more bloodshed with the Plains Indians, delegates from the Osage Nation signed the Camp Napoleon Council accord in May 1865 at Verden, Oklahoma, including Wahtahshimgah, Clairmore, NinchamKah, Wahshashewah tah ingah, Kahnak Kihingah, and Black Dog.
+It had little effect with the U.S., as they ignored this treaty.

+After the war, the United States immediately began re-writing treaties with Indian tribes, as many had supported the Confederacy.
+The Osage were a part of the Fort Smith Council in September 1865, which culminated in a treaty signed on the 29th at Canville Trading Post (part of the Osage lands in Kansas on the Neosho River), ratified by the U.S. on June 26, 1866, and published on January 21, 1867.
+Article I established the Osage Diminished Reserve of 30 by 50 mi, with the widest portion being north-south.
+Article II ceded a strip of land 20 miles north-to-south and extending approximately 150 miles east-west.
+The ceded land was to be sold by the U.S. Land Office at $1.25 per acre.
+Signatories included: